fastai/course-v3/docs/start_salamander.md

 git pull
 ```

 These steps may take a couple of minutes to complete.
 When done, you should close the browser tab containing the terminal.
-You can now click on the first course notebook and get started!
+You can now click on "course-v3", and then the first course notebook, and get started!

 ## Step 5: Stop your server